ColinMcD6/CareerSphere/documentation/TEST_PLAN.md

 7. View Application Status
     - A Candidate checks "My Applications" and sees their status: "Pending," "Accepted".

+#### 4. Quizzing for Job Screening Process
+##### Unit Tests

+1. Creating a Quiz and Updating Job Posting: The test verifies that a quiz is successfully created and linked to a job posting.
+It checks that the response status is CREATED, the success message is returned, and the job posting is updated with the new quiz.
+2. Handling Empty Quiz Questions: This test ensures that an attempt to create a quiz without questions results in a BAD_REQUEST response.
+It confirms that no quiz is added to the database and that the job posting remains unchanged.
+3. Retrieving Quizzes for a Job Posting: The test verifies that when valid job ID is provided, all quizzes associated with that job are successfully retrieved.
+The response contains the correct quizzes, and the status is OK.
+4. Handling Missing Quizzes for a Job: When a job posting exists but has no quizzes, this test confirms that the response status is NOT_FOUND, and the appropriate message is returned, ensuring proper error handling.
+5. Retrieving a Specific Quiz: The test confirms that a specific quiz can be retrieved by providing a valid job ID and quiz ID.
+The response contains the correct quiz details, and the status is OK.
+6. Submitting a Quiz and Calculating Score: A candidate submits quiz responses, and the test checks that the submission is recorded correctly, the score is calculated, and a CREATED response with the correct details is returned.
+7. Handling Missing Candidate ID or Responses: This test ensures that if the candidate ID or responses are missing in the submission, the request is rejected with a BAD_REQUEST status and an appropriate error message.
+8. Preventing Duplicate Quiz Submissions: The test verifies that a candidate cannot submit responses for the same quiz more than once.
+If a duplicate submission is attempted, a BAD_REQUEST response is returned with a relevant error message.
+9. Retrieving Quiz Submissions: This test ensures that when a valid quiz ID is provided, all candidate submissions for that quiz are retrieved successfully, including usernames and scores, with a response status of OK.
+10. Handling No Quiz Submissions: If a quiz exists but has no submissions, this test confirms that the response is an empty array with a status of OK, ensuring the system properly handles cases where no candidates have taken the quiz yet.

+##### Integration Tests

+##### Acceptance Tests

 ### Non-functional Feature
 - Implemented in later sprint (For load testing, when design the load, make sure at least twos request associated with